-- 1. Completing one language in high school through the third level with grade of C or higher; - 2.
+- Completing one language in high school through the third level with grade of C or higher; - 2.
 Scoring at least 600 on the CEEB Foreign Language Achievement test; - 3.
-Scoring either a 4 or 5 on a foreign language or literature Advanced Placement exam - 4.
-Transferring credit for college-level coursework through the intermediate level (in accordance with the terms created by University-sponsored articulation agreements);
+Scoring either a 4 or 5 on a foreign language or literature Advanced Placement exam

-- 5. CLEP (Registrar's approval required); - 6.
-Petitioning for independent examination of competency the Foreign Language and Literatures Department; or, - 7.
+- 4. Transferring credit for college-level coursework through the intermediate level (in accordance with the terms created by University-sponsored articulation agreements); - 5.
+CLEP (Registrar's approval required); - 6.
+Petitioning for independent examination of competency with the Foreign Languages and Classics Department; or, - 7.
 Completing language studies through Virginia Wesleyan's 111/112/213 course sequence.